Online MSc in Occupational Health

 The program has given me the tools and knowledge to positively project myself forward knowing that the information gained through the program will benefit my clients.

 I have set up my own company, Diamond Health & Safety and I can offer a variety of services to my clients based on the knowledge gained from the MSc course.
 I am now able to take control of my work and manage my career knowing that there is still support from your team if required.

 The MSc course has certainly changed the direction of my work and has had a major and positive effect on my life."

 To find out more on how the course was experienced by some of our former students and how it has impacted or influenced their life take a look at the testimonials they kindly sent to us:

-The course is delivered by the Department of Epidemiology and Public Health staff in conjunction with external lecturers with experience in relation to health protection and public health.
+The course is delivered by the School of Public Health staff in conjunction with external lecturers working in the field of occupational health and safety.